 The project is the establishment of an array of crystalline solar photovoltaic (PV) modules grouped into tables or panels of 20 modules each, together with associated infrastructure for the generation of between 75MW to approximately 100MW of electricity.
-The PV tables for Visserspan Solar PV Facility - Project 3 would form an array covering an area of not more than 222ha, surrounded by a perimeter fire access road and fence.
-This development footprint does not include evacuation powerlines and substation/s external to the 222ha site which will be dealt with in a separate environmental authorisation application.
+Visserspan Solar PV Facility - Project 4 is divided by a public dirt road.
+Therefore, the two parts of Project 4's site are referred to as 'Project 4 (east)' of the public road and 'Project 4 (west)' of the public road dividing the site.
+The PV tables for Visserspan Solar PV Facility - Project 4 would form an array covering an area of not more than 237.6ha (made up of 175ha for Project 4 east and 62.6ha for Project 4 west), surrounded by a perimeter fire access road and fence.
+This development footprint does not include evacuation powerlines and substation/s external to the site which will be dealt with in a separate environmental authorisation application.